-The announcement, “dried-up”, went through the gardening industry like a sandstorm.
+The announcement, “dried-up” went through the gardening industry like a sandstorm.
 Hydroton, the ultimate grow media for hydroponics, will soon be extinct.

 The mined clay aggregate was kilned exclusively in Germany.
 The plants involved in the process are ceasing production.
 Why the outcry?
 What’s the big deal?
 Several reasons:

 - Reuse Reuse Reuse: Got it?
 Hydroton can be cleaned (with either a strong 29% hydrogen peroxide or white vinegar) in between uses.
 This saves tons of money for long-term hydroponic farmers and hobbyists.

-- No favoritism for acid or base: Another big draw for Hydroton is that it’s ph neutral.
-This is crucial for hydroponic users that try to keep their ph in the water stabilized for optimal plant growth.
+- No favoritism for acid or base: Another big draw for Hydroton is that it’s pH neutral.
+This is crucial for hydroponic users that try to keep their pH in the water stabilized for optimal plant growth.

-- Pure holiness: The unique porous structure of hydroton makes it ideal for holding both water and nutrient.
+- Pure holiness: The unique porous structure of Hydroton makes it ideal for holding both water and nutrient.

 Where do we go from here?Companies that specialize in soil-less media are already ramping up their marketing to be the “next Hydroton”.
 So let’s look at some new kids on the block as well as veteran companies that already provide quality growing media for hydro.

-Grodan’s rock wool is of the highest quality thanks to being both inert and also lacking metals that could react with nutrient solutions.
+Grodan’s rockwool is of the highest quality thanks to being both inert and also lacking metals that could react with nutrient solutions.
 It owns uniform wetting and never gets totally saturated, preventing problems like root rot.

 Grodan’s rock wool comes in all shapes and sizes for the discerning hobbyist and the experimental professional.
 One can choose from seed starting cubes to 6x6x6 blocks to long slabs for numerous plant sites.
-The one setback is that the grower must lower the ph (like soaking it in lemon water) before using rock wool.
+The one setback is that the grower must lower the pH (like soaking it in lemon water) before using rock wool.